Nexis-Network/homepage/content/docs/manage/projects.md

 ### Configure history retention

-By default, Exzo Network retains a 7-day history of changes for all branches in a Exzo Network project, which allows you to create a branch that restores data to any point within the defined retention period.
-The supported range is 0 to 7 days for [Exzo Network Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Exzo Network Pro Plan](/docs/introduction/pro-plan) users.
+By default, Nexis Network retains a 7-day history of changes for all branches in a Nexis Network project, which allows you to create a branch that restores data to any point within the defined retention period.
+The supported range is 0 to 7 days for [Nexis Network Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Nexis Network Pro Plan](/docs/introduction/pro-plan) users.
 Please be aware that increasing the history retention period affects all branches in your project and increases [project storage](/docs/introduction/billing#project-storage).

 To configure the history retention period for a project:

-1. Select a project in the Exzo Network console.
+1. Select a project in the Nexis Network console.
-2. On the Exzo Network **Dashboard**, select **Settings**.
+2. On the Nexis Network **Dashboard**, select **Settings**.
 3. Select **Storage**.
     ![History retention configuration](/docs/relnotes/history_retention.png)
 4. Use the slider to select the history retention period.
 5. Click **Save**.

-## Manage projects with the Exzo Network API
+## Manage projects with the Nexis Network API

-Project actions performed in the Exzo Network Console can also be performed using the Exzo Network API.
-The following examples demonstrate how to create, view, and delete projects using the Exzo Network API.
-For other project-related API methods, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Project actions performed in the Nexis Network Console can also be performed using the Nexis Network API.
+The following examples demonstrate how to create, view, and delete projects using the Nexis Network API.
+For other project-related API methods, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all attributes for a particular method, refer to method's request body schema in the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all attributes for a particular method, refer to method's request body schema in the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

-A Exzo Network API request requires an API key.
+A Nexis Network API request requires an API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Exzo Network API request.
+In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Nexis Network API request.

 ### Create a project with the API

-The following Exzo Network API method creates a project.
-The [Exzo Network Free Tier](/docs/introduction/free-tier) permits one project per account.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/createproject).
+The following Nexis Network API method creates a project.
+The [Nexis Network Free Tier](/docs/introduction/free-tier) permits one project per account.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/createproject).

 ```text
 POST /projects